 The National Association of Workers’ Compensation Judiciary was founded in 2009 to provide educational opportunities for workers’ compensation adjudicators at the trial and appellate level throughout the United States.
-Since its founding, NAWCJ has hosted an annual Workers’ Compensation Judiciary College in Orlando, Florida, in conjunction with WCI’s (Workers’ Compensation Institute) Workers’ Compensation Educational Conference.
+Since its founding, NAWCJ has hosted an annual Workers’ Compensation Judiciary College in Orlando, Florida, in conjunction with the Workers’ Compensation Institute’s (WCI) Educational Conference.

-The 2022 Judiciary College will be held at the World Center Marriott in Orlando from August 22-24.
-Admission to the Judiciary College is restricted to adjudicators, and includes three days of educational instruction targeted to adjudicators, as well as social events.
+The 2023 Judiciary College will be held at the World Center Marriott in Orlando from August 20-23.
+Admission to the Annual College is restricted to adjudicators and includes three days of educational instruction as well as social events.
 Registrants are also admitted to all WCI seminars and workshops, the Exhibit Hall, and conference-wide social events.
 The WCI conference is one of the largest gatherings of workers’ compensation professionals in the United States.
-In addition to these great benefits, the biggest reward of attending the Judicial College is the fellowship with old colleagues and building new relationships with new colleagues.
+In addition to these great benefits, the biggest reward of attending the Annual College is the fellowship and friendships that develop.

-The NAWCJ offers other educational opportunities, such as the quarterly virtual Lunch and Learn sessions and the New Judges’ Boot Camp, which takes place in the Spring.
-The Boot Camp offers 12 hours of instruction over four days.
+The NAWCJ offers other educational opportunities, such as the virtual Lunch and Learn programs and the New Judges’ Boot Camp.
+The 2023 Boot Camp will take place February 28 through March 2 and offers virtual instruction over three days.
 The program is open to all judges, but specifically targeted to judges with three or fewer years of experience.

-Ours is a unique area of the law.
+Workers’ compensation is a unique area of the law.
 There are common themes from state to state, but each state’s statutes, rules, and regulations have evolved in response to the mix of industries and occupations unique to each state.
 Despite those differences, the issues we face as adjudicators are often similar.
-And although we are called many titles – judges, administrative judges, hearing officers, and commissioners – we all aim to ensure that workers’ compensation claims are fairly and promptly heard and decided, based on the facts and applicable laws, free of bias or inappropriate influence.
-We are better prepared to achieve that goal through the continuing judicial education, exchange of ideas, and professional support of colleagues available through NAWCJ.
-Ours is the only source of workers’ compensation-specific education and training provided by adjudicators for adjudicators.
+Although we have different titles – judges, administrative judges, hearing officers, and commissioners – we all aim to ensure that workers’ compensation claims are fairly and promptly heard and decided, based on the facts and applicable laws, free of bias or inappropriate influence.
+We are better prepared to achieve that goal through continuing judicial education, the exchange of ideas, and the professional support of colleagues available through NAWCJ.
+Ours is the only source of workers’ compensation-specific education and training, provided by adjudicators for adjudicators.